hanc0035/Winix/Technical Report.md

 ***

+#### Active Directory

+#### DNS
+The primary and secondary DNS servers were originally configured on CentOS using the Named DNS service.
+However, it was later determined that the service should be implemented on a Windows Server in order to ensure that the configuration would be compatible with the services that were installed later (such as Spiceworks).
+As a result, the final version of the DNS servers are running on the primary and secondary Domain Controllers.
+As a result, the DNS service is perfectly compatible with all services and will be easy to maintain by the client.
+In its current state, the DNS servers function in a master/slave relationship between DC01 and DC02.
+This configuration was set up in order to ensure that the DNS service is fault tolerant in the event of DC01 experiencing a failure.

+#### Firewalls
+The host-based firewalls in use on the network are differentiated between the Operating Systems in use: Windows Server 2016/2019 and CentOS 7.
+The Windows
+Server firewall rules are configured using the Windows Firewall utility.
+The firewall rules are configured to permit the establishment of connections that are necessary for the server to work effectively, while also denying any traffic that does not need to be permitted to connect with the server.
+For example, the DNS server is configured to allow DNS queries and RDP traffic on the local subnet, but does not permit any uneeded traffic because our firewall policy makes use of a defined "deny all" rule in order to disallow unnecessary connections or traffic.
+The firewall service in use on the Linux machines is IPTables.
+This service was chosen because the servers required a stateful firewall configuration in order to provide the desired level of protection.
+The IPTables rules on the machines are similar across all of the CentOS servers, with the main difference being the specific port connections that are permitted.
+For example, all servers are set up to permit
+HTTP and DNS traffic (which are needed for Spiceworks to function) and all of the servers have an explicit "deny all" statement for inbound and outbound connections that aren't specified in the rules.
+Refer to Appendix 3 to see an example of a firewall configuration that is in use on one of the virtual machines.

 #### NTP
 The NTP service was configured on ntp.winix.lab.
 This service was chosen as one of the value added deliverables for the project in order to ensure effective time synchronization between all of the servers on the back end network.
 NTP was configured on a